gamesbook/pyprototypr/docs/customised_shapes.rst

          - *height* and *width* - set the basic configuration
-         - *hatch_count* - sets the **number** of lines to be drawn; the spacing between them is equal and depends on the direction
+         - *hatch_count* - sets the **number** of lines to be drawn; the intervals between them are equal and depend on the direction
          - *hatch_width* - set to `0.1` point; a fairly thin line
          - *hatch_stroke* - set to the color `red` to make it stand out from the rectangle sides